afiskon/stm32-ssd1306/examples/custom-fonts/README.md

-# Making Custom Fonts
+# Creating Custom Fonts

-This directory contains an example of making custom fonts with Python.
+This directory contains an example of creating custom fonts with Python.

 Here we are creating Font_16x24.
 This is an upscaled HD44780 5x8 font.
-Its main purpose is to simulate 0802 LCDs.
+Its main purpose is to simulate 0802 character LCDs.

 The source font is stored in hd44780-small.txt which is upscaled using upscale.py: